icyJoseph/react-performance-study/README.md

 export default Visitor;
 ```

 This lifecycle method can be a glass cannon.
-It allows us to tell React when to let `componentUpdate`, or render run, but we must do the check.
+It allows us to tell React when to let `componentDidUpdate`, or render run, but we must do the check.
 And the check can be expensive.
 For that reason we fallback to using the id, to decide whether or not to re-render.

 > The React reconciliation time in Chrome Tools is about the same as memo-only and pure components.